xbwei/Data-Mining-on-Social-Media/real-time-sentiment/README.md

-# A serverless dashboard to analyze and visualize social media data in real-time
+# A serverless dashboard to analyze and visualize Twitter data in real-time

 ## Create Lambda functions